ifoxfoot/fqacalc/README.md

     class or else they won’t be recognized.
 See the section on cover-weighted functions to learn more about cover classes.

-3. If the user is calculation plot metrics, the data must have another column containing the plot ID.
+3. If the user is calculating plot metrics, the data must have another column containing the plot ID.
 In this case, each observation is one row, containing the species name or acronym, the cover value, and the plot ID.

-It might looks something like this:
+It might look something like this:

 <table>
 <thead>